The Day the Earth Stood Still (2008 film): Filming

-Effects
+Visual effects

-Weta Digital created the majority of the effects, with additional work by Cinesite and Flash Film Works.
+Weta Digital created the majority of the visual effects, with additional work by Cinesite and Flash Film Works.
 The machines of Klaatu's people have a biological basis rather than a mechanical one, as Derrickson theorized that their mastery of ecology would demonstrate their level of sophistication.
 Derrickson deemed a modern audience would find the original's flying saucer amusingly obsolete and unique to the original's milieu.
 The director also noted that the original The Day the Earth Stood Still had influenced many films, so his technicians needed to bring new ideas to the remake.

-The effects team approached the new spacecraft's design as inter-dimensional portals resembling orbs.
-The script had specified the inside of the orbs as a "white limbo-y thing", but visual-effects consultant Jeff Okun explained this was deleted for being too "cheesy".
+The visual effects team approached the new spacecraft's design as inter-dimensional portals resembling orbs.
+The script specified the inside of the orbs as a "white limbo-y thing", but visual effects consultant Jeff Okun explained this was considered too "cheesy".
 Derrickson felt not showing the inside of the ship, unlike the original, would make the audience more curious.
 As well as computer-generated spheres—such as Klaatu's 300 ft ship, or a 3000 ft orb that rises from the sea—700 lb spheres, 9 ft in diameter, were sculpted by Custom Plastics, which built spheres for Disney theme parks.
 The spheres were split in two to make transportation easier.
 It was difficult placing lights inside them without making them melt.
 The visual-effects team looked at natural objects, including water droplets and the surfaces of Jupiter and Saturn for the spheres' texture.

 Derrickson emphasized a Trinity-like relationship between the sphere, Klaatu, and Gort.
 Klaatu is initially depicted as a radiant focus of sentient light.
 He is then depicted as a 7 ft gray "walking womb" shape which finally takes on a completely human appearance.
-The filmmakers conceived the transitional form because they pondered the idea of humans mistaking space suits for alien skin.
+The filmmakers conceived the transitional form, because they pondered the idea of humans mistaking space suits for alien skin.
 Computer-generated imagery and practical effects achieved the transformation.
 Todd Masters (Slither) directed the creation of the alien form, using thermal plastic and silicone.